Battle of Ia Drang: Reinforcements

 Given the tempo of combat at LZ X-Ray and the losses being suffered, other units of the 1st Cavalry Division (Airmobile) planned to land nearby and then move overland to X-Ray.
 The 2nd Battalion, 5th Cavalry (2/5), was to be flown into LZ Victor, about 3.5 kilometers east-southeast of LZ X-Ray.
 2/5 flew in at 08:00 and quickly organized to move out, the trip taking about 4 hours.
 Most of this was uneventful until they were approaching X-Ray.
 At about 10:00, some 800 yd to the east of the LZ, Alpha Company (2/7) received some light fire and had to set up a combat front.
 At 12:05, Lt.
 Col Tully's 2/5 troopers had arrived at the LZ.

-Because the 2nd Battalion, 5th Cavalry stealthily closed in the battlefield by foot instead of by heli-lift, B3 Field Front was unaware that the opponent troop ratio had switched from 2:2 to 3:2.
+Because the 2nd Battalion, 5th Cavalry stealthily closed in the battlefield by foot instead of by heli-lift, B3 Front was unaware that the opponent troop ratio had switched from 2:2 to 3:2.

-At 10:30 General DePuy, J3/MACV called Colonel Barrow to make sure that the B-52 had been cleared with General Vĩnh Lộc, Commander General II Corps and if the elements of 1st Cavalry had received the time on target 16:00 hours restriction and would comply.
+At 10:30 General DePuy, J3/MACV called Colonel Barrow to make sure that the B-52 had been cleared with General Vĩnh Lộc and if the elements of 1st Cavalry had received the time on target 16:00 hours restriction and would comply.